jordles/notes/CS/CS Terminology.md

 ### 3 Basic Logic Structures that describe how to write code in Programming:
 1. __Sequence;__ An action or event leads to another action or event in a predetermined order.
 The sequence can contain any number of actions, but cannot be skipped.
+The order we want the computer to execute the instructions we provide as programmers.
+For example, do this first, then do this, then do that, and so forth.
 2. __Selection;__ Referring to if-then-else statements and logic.
 Depending on the answer, the program takes one of two courses of action, after which the program moves on to the next event.
+Selecting which path of an algorithm to execute depending on some criteria.
 3. __Iteration;__ describes the logic of loops.
 A set of instructions that the program repeats until a condition is met or count is reached.
 Each pass in a loop is called an iteration.

 ## Operating Systems